-In other words, low fat high protein foods help you burn more calories, although several studies have indicated the protein TEF is highly variable and difficult to quantify.
+In other words, low-fat high protein foods help you burn more calories, although several studies have indicated the protein TEF is highly variable and difficult to quantify.

 3. Less saturated fats and trans fats

-A 4-ounce lean beef tenderloin steak (boneless) has 153 calories, 25g of protein and 5.8g of total fats.
-And our favorite, a 4-ounce beef rib-eye steak (boneless) has 272 calories, 21.1g of protein and 20.8g of fats.
+Let’s take boneless beef as an example.
+A 4-ounce lean beef tenderloin steak has 153 calories, 25g of protein, and 5.8g of fats.
+Whereas America’s sweetheart favorite, 4-ounce beef rib-eye steak has 272 calories, 21.1g of protein, and 20.8g of fats.

-What Are High Protein Foods For Weight Loss?
+What Are High Protein Foods for Weight Loss?

 Did you know that plant seeds pack a ton of nutrients in a single tablespoon?

 Seeds are a great source of fiber, vitamins, minerals, and antioxidants, making them a potent food for reducing cholesterol, blood sugar, and blood pressure.

 - Hemp seeds: 166 calories, 9.5g of protein, and 14.6g of fat

 - Pumpkin seeds: 158 calories, 8.6g of protein and 14g of fat

 - Sunflower seeds: 166 calories, 5.9 protein, and 14.6g of fat